refractionPOINT/lce_doc/docs/dr.md

 ### Ignore Detections on a Specific Host

-Any detection originating from a specific host will be ignore.
+Any detection originating from a specific host will be ignored.

 ```yaml
 op: is